mervecoskunn/lotus-project/README.md

 * As a Customer I want to view a list of products so that I can read more about it and purchase it
   * At the top of the site there is a navigation bar with links that lists products based on categories(filter), sorting or through a search query.
-* As a Customer I want to click on a specific product so that I view its details like price, description, product rating and image
+* As a Customer I want to click on a specific product so that I view its details like price, description, avarage rating of product and reviews comments and image
   * At the top of the site there is a navigation bar with links that lists products based on shop , user can filter which one category products list and  sorting or through a search query.
 When a user clicks on a product a detail view of the product opens.
 * As a Customer I want to click on a specific product so that I view its details like price, description, product rating and image
   * At the top of the site there is a navigation bar with links that lists products based on categories, sorting or through a search query.
 When a user clicks on a product a detail view of the product opens.
 * As a Customer I want to read the reviews that are connected to a specific product so that I can base my purchase decision on that
-  * Not implemented yet
+  * User can visit to profil page and click the my assesments section and give to rating to products if I bought it before and user can write a review comment to product if user bought it before.
+  * The user can view the products user has purchased by clicking on the assesments section on user profile, and when user gives a rating to those products or makes a review comment, that product will now go to the my assesments section.
 * As a Customer I want to view the total of my purchases at any time so that I can keep track of my expenses
   * At the top of the screen the user can see the cart icon.
 The user can  click the cart icon to open the shopping bag page where the totals of the purchases also can be viewed.
 * As a Site User I want to navigate easy on the site through paginated list of products and posts so that I feel comfortable using the site